You’re currently scoping the market for a security camera system to keep an eye on your work site 24/7.

 - Do the cameras take colour images at night?

 - Is the camera always alert or is there a sleep setting that takes some time to activate?

 - Can alarm sequences add images?

-It’s all good capturing images – but in what state are these images being stored?
-These questions everything you need to know about accessing and storing your surveillance imagery.
+It’s all good capturing images – but there’s no point in having clear visibility of your site in live video without backup.
+A strong storage set-up is an essential auxiliary for any security camera system.
+These questions below cover everything you need to know about accessing and storing your surveillance imagery:

 - Where are images stored?
 In the camera or off-site?

 - How long are the images stored for?

 - How safe is the data to hacking?